Minimum Probabilistic Finite State Learning Problem on Finite Data Sets: Complexity, Solution and Approximations: Notation and Preliminaries

 In our example, the first two states do not need to be checked since they each only consist of one string.
 We check the third state: $\delta(11,0)=q_3$ since string $10 \in q_3$, and $\delta(10,0)=q_1$ since string $0 \in q_1$.
 Thus, determinism is not satisfied and state $q_3$ must be split into two states.
 The result of the CSSR algorithm is a four-state Markov chain where each string resides in its own state.

-Now we will show why this result is not the minimal state Markov generator for this input sequence.
+We now show why this result is not the minimal state Markov generator for this input sequence.
 Suppose that during the Splitting step, string four was put into state $q_1$ instead of $q_3$.
 This could have been done soundly from a statistical point of view, since 0.0944 is also greater than our alpha-level of 0.05.
 However, by the CSSR heuristic, the fourth string was grouped according to the \textit{highest} p-value.
-If the fourth string were put in $q_1$, then after the Splitting step we would have gotten the following states:
+If the fourth string were put in $q_1$, then after the Splitting step we would have obtained the following states:

 Now we move on to the Reconstruction step.
 This time, we only need to consider state $q_1$.
 Notice that $\delta(10,0)=\delta(00,0)=q_1$ and $\delta(00,1)=\delta(10,1)=q_2$.
 We see that state $q_1$ does satisfy determinism, and does not need to be split.
 Thus, our final number of states is only three, which is minimal.

-This provides us with motivation to reformulate the CSSR algorithm so that it always produces a the minimal number of states, even when given a small sample size.
-This paper seeks to address this issue and propose a reformulation of the CSSR algorithm which always results in minimal state models even with a finite sample.
+This provides us with motivation to reformulate the CSSR algorithm so that it always produces a the minimal number of states, even when given a small sample size. \chg{The remainder of this paper seeks to address this issue, proposes a reformulation of the CSSR algorithm which always results in minimal state models even with a finite sample, and discusses the computational complexity of the minimum state unifilar probabilistic finite state automaton modeling problem.}